tangosox/systemd-keyboard-backlight-idle-control/README.md

 even though the hardware supported it (and it worked in Windows).

 This script turns off the keyboard backlight after a configurable idle period.
-It monitors keyboard input using `libinput debug-events`.

 ## Disclaimer
 Use at your own risk.
-I used AI to help code this and although I've been using it on my own system, it hasn't always been stable and I don't understand all of it.
+I used AI to help code this and although I've been using it on my own system, it hasn't always been stable.
+Latest build looks to be running well and no edge cases I've detected so far.

 That said, I just switched it from bash to python and have been iterating on it to understand it better.
 Now I can check evdev directly instead of libinput --debug-events.
 This should be much less bug prone with more direct device access.